 However, it is completely feasible that hypnotic suggestion may promote increased frequency of dream consciousness or awakening without moving (and remembering to do indirect techniques).
-Here again, this (Table of Contents)

-method is only a facilitator, while actual phase entrance depends on the efforts of the practitioner.
+Here again, this method is only a facilitator, while actual phase entrance depends on the efforts of the practitioner.